-Currently, funding for this work comes from a mix of sources including government and foundation grants, municipal budgets and private donations, most often based on a single fiscal year.
+Currently, funding for this work comes from a mix of sources including government and foundation grants, municipal budgets, and private donations.
+Furthermore, funding is most often based on a single fiscal year.
 Increased and sustained multi-year funding commitments would significantly improve the efficacy and scale of Phragmites management and further leverage the significant volunteer efforts already occurring.